 Like most others, Juan Calcano and Jonathan Rangel Garcia knew nothing about cyber security when they enrolled in Flatiron School’s Cybersecurity Analytics Program.
 Both had been working in different industries for 15 years before making the switch—Juan in sales and marketing, and Jonathan in the service industry.

 For Juan, his decision to reskill was inspired by his younger brother’s success in the field.
-“I just watched how successful he became and became curious about his chosen career,” Juan said.
-For Jonathan, the reason behind the move was more grim.
+“I just watched how successful he became and became curious about his chosen career,” Juan said in a Flatiron School review.
+For Jonathan, the reason behind the move was grimmer.

 “The short story: COVID-19,” Jonathan said.
 “Like many in the service industry, I lost my job once the pandemic hit.
 I decided I wanted to make the best of a terrible situation and use the time to pick up a new skill.
 I was always a hobbyist when it came to technology, so I knew I wanted to do something in the IT field.”